Delayed until 1 March 2021: this is a major change to the way HMRC will collect VAT in the construction industry

 If there are any doubts about the credentials of a builder customer, HMRC recommends a deposit equal to the VAT amount not being charged should be requested from the customer.

 - Review all contracts with subcontractors to check whether the reverse charge is applicable

 - Will the reverse charge affect your sales and/or purchases?

 - Has your accounting system been updated to deal with the reverse charge calculations?

 - Are your accounting staff familiar with the new reverse charge rules?

-HMRC have confirmed it will not initially be charging penalties for mistakes (until 31 March 2020), unless they deem that “you are deliberately taking advantage of the measure by not accounting for it correctly.”
+HMRC have confirmed it will not initially be charging penalties for mistakes initially, unless they deem that “you are deliberately taking advantage of the measure by not accounting for it correctly.”